ahmedakef/sstc/README.md

 1. `status`    to list changes and new files from the last commit
 2. `branch`      support branches and merge them
 3. use `Zlib library` to compress changes
 4. use `VCDIFF` to compute delta and compress it
+5. use any `DBMS` to store information about commits and branches

 ## Resources